pvandervelde/mindvortex/src/posts/2023-05-03-Swerve-drive-kinematics-verification.md

 - `r_i` - the position vector of the i-th drive module.
 - `alpha_i` - the steering angle of the i-th drive module relative to the robot coordinate system.

-Based on these equations we can determine the forward kinematics, i.e. which translates the movement of the drive modules to the movement of the robot body, and the inverse kinematics, i.e. which translates the movement of the robot body to the movement of the drive modules.
+Based on these equations we can determine the forward kinematics, which translates the movement of the drive modules to the movement of the robot body, and the inverse kinematics, which translates the movement of the robot body to the movement of the drive modules.
 When doing the calculations for a four wheel swerve drive it is important to note that the forward kinematics calculations are [overdetermined](https://en.wikipedia.org/wiki/Overdetermined_system), i.e. there are more control